blocky/iac/README.md

     conda remove -n sequencer --all
     make veryclean

-While you can run unit tests without configuring the IAC, you will need to [Configure IAC](#configuring-iac) to run `make test-live` (live tests) or use the application.
+While you can run unit tests without configuring the NED, you will need to [Configure NED](#configuring-ned) to run `make test-live` (live tests) or use the application.

-<a name="configuring-iac"></a>
+<a name="configuring-ned"></a>
-###  Configuring IAC
+###  Configuring NED

-To set up, first, we will need a place to store IAC secrets.
+To set up, first, we will need a place to store NED secrets.
 Let's put that in our home directory.

-    mkdir -p $HOME/secrets/iac
+    mkdir -p $HOME/secrets/ned

 Next, you will need AWS credentials in a CSV.
 (Creating credentials for Amazon is well documented online or ask internally if you need a hand.)
 Here, we will assume the file is called `aws--bob-dev.csv`.
-Put the creds file in your secrets folder (but not necessarily the IAC secrets folder).
+Put the creds file in your secrets folder (but not necessarily the NED secrets folder).
 For example:

     mv <wherever-file-was> $HOME/secrets/aws--bob-dev.csv

-Go to the IAC project root and create a config on your system.
+Go to the NED project root and create a config on your system.
 (Note that you may need to create some folders):

-    mkdir -p $HOME/.config/bky/iac
+    mkdir -p $HOME/.config/bky/ned
-    python -m iac config > $HOME/.config/bky/iac/config.toml
+    python -m ned config > $HOME/.config/bky/ned/config.toml

-Be default, IAC will look for the config file in `$HOME/.config/bky/iac/config.toml`.
+Be default, NED will look for the config file in `$HOME/.config/bky/ned/config.toml`.
-If you want to place the config in a different directory, you can set that location through in the environment variable `BKY_IAC_CONFIG_FILE`.
+If you want to place the config in a different directory, you can set that location through in the environment variable `BKY_NED_CONFIG_FILE`.

 In the config file, set the variables.
 I like to set these values with some info that will help me if I am looking in the aws console.
 For